oscarvogel/libs/docs/source/index.rst

 Libs is a package to use the COV-19 data analysis tool.
 It has a module written in python called arcovid19 dedicated to the analysis of all real cases of COVID-19 in Argentina.

-Arcovid is made up of two classes CasesFrame and CasesPlot, these tools are used to report the analysis of COVID-19 data in Argentina from tables and visualizations.
+Arcovid19 is made up of two classes CasesFrame and CasesPlot, these tools are used to report the analysis of COVID-19 data in Argentina from tables and visualizations.
 Furthermore, the CasesFrame class inherits and adds functionalities to the DataFrame class of Pandas.

 License